 The U.S. Military invented Spiced Ham, otherwise known as Spam, and Hawaii was an important station for Spam-eating World War II American soldiers.
 Now Spam is a staple protein in many Hawaiian dishes.
 Mexican-American soldiers stationed in Hawaii gave rise to Oahu’s famous Taco rice.
 You can always rely on a good Bento Box for lunch due to Hawaii’s Japanese influence.
 And foods like Kalua pork, laulau and poi come from the ancient Hawaiians.

 Nearly 40% of Hawaii’s locals are of Asian descent while Caucasians make up 25% of the populace.
 Native Hawaiians are 10% of the population, and more international visitors decide to emigrate to Hawaii every year.
 Hawaii is the true melting pot of America.

 Many of Hawaii’s customs have been imported.
-Taking your shoes off at the door comes from Asia.
+Taking your shoes off at the door and going barefoot comes from Asia.

 Japanese houses are lifted off the cool damp ground by a few feet.
 That means you must step up into the house in order to enter, and rising into the house requires visitors to take their shoes off at the door.

 A raised house means that the first floor stays off the ground.
 This keeps out any precipitation as well as dirt.
 As respect for all of this effort, the Japanese expect you to take off your shoes before entering.

 You’ll notice that a lot of houses in Hawaii are raised off the ground, and very few homes, if any, have a basement.
 This keeps the islands’ notorious red dirt out of the home.
 It also helps keep out sand, rain and any flooding.

 As you walk up the steps of a Hawaiian home, you’ll notice a little area for everyone’s shoes.
 You might even see a little rack for shoes and sandals.
 To top it all off, some homes have a sign instructing you to take off your shoes followed by “Mahalo,” which means Thank You.